-Has anyone ever given you grief about it in real life?
+Have you ever had anyone giving you grief about it in real life?

 I've had a few people argue with me about it, yeah, but after talking we normally start buying each other drinks.

 That’s nice.
-I have to say, though, North Side Kings was a very macho band.
-You called your style “thug-core," so isn’t it a bit rich to complain about cyber-bullying?
+I have to say, though, North Side Kings were a very macho band.
+You called your style “thug-core”, so isn’t it a bit rich to complain about cyber-bullying?

 Haha.
-One thing I found funny about the online comments is how so many Danzig fans made up quite creative scenarios where Danzig somehow kicked your ass after the camera stopped.
+One thing I found funny about the online comments is how so many Danzig fans have speculated about what happens when the camera stops and make up scenarios where Danzig somehow kicks your ass later.
 Why do you think people prefer to believe Danzig came out on top?

 I think it is hard to accept anything discouraging from someone you look up to.
-Look at that singer chick, Rihanna—she's back together with Chris Brown.
-Clearly she loves the guy, but come on; he turned her into a racoon and publicly humiliated her.
+Look at that singer chick, Rihanna – she's back together with Chris Brown.
+Clearly she loves the guy, but come on; he turned her into a raccoon and publicly humiliated her.
 She sees a different Chris Brown than you and I see.
 People get clouded.
 They believe their idol can do no wrong, but let’s face it; we are all human and make mistakes.
 No one is invincible.

-Did punching Glen Danzig make it difficult for you to play music?
+Did punching Glenn Danzig make it difficult for you to play music?
 I can imagine certain venues having a bit of a problem booking you.

 I don’t really do much in the way of music now, anyway.
-That was a problem when it came to touring, though, yeah.
+That was part of the reason when it came to touring, though, yeah.
 Not that we can’t hold our own, but like Danny Glover says in the Lethal Weapon movies, “I’m too old for this shit."
 I moved in a different direction and now my life totally rules.

 It should be on Amazon at the end of November.

-Keep up with the progress on Danny’s book, Don’t Ever Punch a Rockstar; A Collection of Hate Mail and Other Crazy Rumors, on his Facebook group.
+Keep up with progress on Danny’s book, Don’t Ever Punch a Rockstar; A Collection of Hate Mail and Other Crazy Rumours on his Facebook group.